 Fall is here and it’s prime time hiking season throughout Arizona.

 But, do you hate reading through guide books?
 Do you find HikeArizona impossible to navigate?
-Don’t worry, we’ve picked out all the best options for you.
-And, new for this edition, we’ve included links to all the relevant posts here on LP.
+(Editor’s Note: that’s because HikeArizona IS impossible to navigate) Don’t worry, we’ve picked out all the best options for you.
+We’ve also included links to all the relevant posts here on LP.

 See you on the trails!